Skip to Content

 Gothic cathedral lit in colorful lights at night, the Bath Abbey.

-Stained glass windows and vaulted ceilings inside a cathedral.
+Stained glass windows and vaulted ceilings inside a cathedral sanctuary.

 Tracing its roots back to the year 757 AD, the current Bath Abbey was constructed in 1500.
 Inside, you’ll find richly colored stained glass, fan vaulting on the ceilings, and hundreds of wall memorials and floor stones.
-Visiting the Abbey is free, and behind-the-scenes tower tours are available for £15 every day except Sunday for those wanting a closer look, so it’s definitely worth at least a quick visit.
+Admission was by donation until recently, but entry to the Abbey is now £7.50 for adults, and behind-the-scenes tower tours are available for £15 every day except Sunday for those wanting a closer look.

 Try glass blowing at Bath Aqua Glass